danielgtaylor/huma/README.md

 Once a parameter is declared it will get parsed, validated, and then sent to your handler function.
 If parsing or validation fails, the client gets a 400-level HTTP error.

-If a proxy is providing e.g. authentication or rate-limiting and exposes additional internal-only information then use the internal parameters like `huma.HeaderParamInternal("UserID", "Parsed user from the auth system", "nobody")`.
-Internal parameters are never included in the generated OpenAPI 3 spec.
+> :whale: If a proxy is providing e.g. authentication or rate-limiting and exposes additional internal-only information then use the internal parameters like `huma.HeaderParamInternal("UserID", "Parsed user from the auth system", "nobody")`.
+Internal parameters are never included in the generated OpenAPI 3 spec or documentation.

 ## Request & Response Models